eigerco/solana-spec/implementation-details.md

 ```
 There are 5 nodes in the cluster with different stakes: node A with 1000 stake, B with 1000 stake, C with 100 stake and so on.
 Node A sends a message, `Ma`, which is propagated through the network by its peers.

-Some nodes may receive the same message multiple times, e.g. node C will receive `Ma` from both A and B. In such a case the message from A will likely come faster than from B (fewer hops).
+Some nodes may receive the same message multiple times, e.g. node C will receive `Ma` from both A and B. In such a case, the message from A will likely come faster than from B (fewer hops).
 Since C has now received the same message (`Ma`) from two different nodes, C needs to tell B to stop sending it messages originating from A. In other words, C is _PRUNING_ B for all messages created by A. C prunes B since B's relay of `Ma` is coming in after C has already received `Ma` from A.

 ##### Push active set of nodes

 Each node maintains a push active set of nodes, which is a 25-element array.
-This array size is chosen based on the log2 distribution of the network's stake, where the largest stakeholder holds approximately 14 million SOL (log(14 million) ≈ 23.7).
+This array size is chosen based on the log2 distribution of the network's stake, where the largest stakeholder holds approximately 14 million SOL at the time of writing (log(14 million) ≈ 23.7).
 Each element, a `PushActiveSetEntry`, contains an index map of peer public keys and Bloom filters holding origin public keys.
 The node uses this index map to check if the origin of the message exists in the peer's corresponding Bloom filter.
 If yes, the message is not sent to that peer.
 Otherwise, the message can be sent.

 ```rust
 struct PushActiveSet([PushActiveSetEntry; 25])